FKnottenbelt/LS_120/OOP_design/writing_inheritable_code.md

 # Writing Inheritable Code

-More so than with other desing strategies sharing inherited behavior rquires very specific coding techniques.
+More so than with other desing strategies sharing inherited behavior requires very specific coding techniques.

 ## 1 - Recognize the Antipatterns
 ### a - missing subclass pattern